 Please take time to work with your child to learn the basic multiplicaiton facts!
 It's not to early to begin practicing!!

 Our writing this year is based on the CKLA model and tied directly to our reading materials.
-We will begin the year and will continue to build the necessary components to successfully plan, draft and write an opinion piece.
-These building blocks to the final written piece will take place over the next fifteen days.
+We will began the year and will continue to build the necessary components to successfully plan, draft and write a a variety of writing pieces.
+These building blocks to the final written pieces, in a variety of writing genres, will take place over several days.

 *Handwriting Without Tears: Our third grade students are learning and practicing cursive writing using our cursive writing program called, "Handwriting Without Tears".
 Instruction will take place approximately two times during the week.

 We are currently studying CIVICS.

 - Understanding the purpose of the Constitution.